erogenousbeef-zz/BigReactors/README.md

 _You will need other mods_ to play with Big Reactors.
 This is just a power-generation mod, so you will need a mod that supports the Universal Electricity or Buildcraft power systems.
 I personally recommend [Thermal Expansion](http://thermalexpansion.wikispaces.com).

+*Requires Minecraft Forge for 1.5.2, version 684 or newer*

 Current Playtest Version: [0.0.1-playtest](http://db.tt/bFmXcZ0j)

 *Warning* Playtest versions may be wildly imbalanced and are largely intended as a semi-playable preview.
 There may still be significant bugs!
 Don't use these on worlds you love; use a backup world!